milos-p-lab/MarkdownGuideHtmlConverter/docs/blog.md

 ---

+## 📄 Smart Plain Text to HTML Converter

+This converter (MD to HTML) can also be used to transform plain `.txt` files into valid HTML5 by applying basic formatting rules:

+- Recognizes simple headings (e.g. `Title\n------`)
+- Converts bulleted lists (lines starting with `-`, `*`, or `+`)
+- Adds paragraph tags and basic inline formatting
+- Escapes unsafe characters (`<`, `>`, `&`) automatically
+- Outputs valid, minimal, styled HTML — ideal for fast previewing or lightweight rendering of plain notes
+- 🔐 It scans the input for potential XSS and phishing vulnerabilities (e.g., embedded &lt;script&gt; tags or suspicious links).

+---

 ## ⚡ One C# File.
 One Line to Use It

 Instead of building a framework, I created a **single-file class** you can just drop into your project and use like this: